JiyaaG/soulify/README.md

 - Resources Section
 - Footer

+##  Features
+- 🔁 Dark/Light Mode Toggle
+- 🧠 Therapy Resources
+- 📱 Responsive Design
+- 💾 Redux for scalable state management
+- 🌐 Deployed with Vercel

 ## What I Would Improve with More Time
+**make it a full stack applicaton** by adding:

 * manifestation board(core --> an affirmation that is to be done twice daily at a certain point of time daily [functionality : alarm ,pop-up])images, notes *daily affirmations